fs-webdev/catzip/README.md

   catzip John_Smith.zip # print content to screen

-  catzip --save A.zip B.zip # print A.zip into A.txt, Z.zip -> B.txt
+  catzip --save A.zip B.zip # print A.zip into A.txt, B.zip -> B.txt

 Quirks